simonbs/Runestone/README.md

 ## 📖 Documentation

-The documentation os all public types is available at [docs.runestone.app](https://docs.runestone.app).
+The documentation of all public types is available at [docs.runestone.app](https://docs.runestone.app).
 The documentation is generated from the Swift code using Apple's [DocC documentation compiler](https://developer.apple.com/documentation/docc).

 ## 🏎 Performance

 Runestone was built to be fast.
-It's good performance is by far mostly thanks to Tree-sitter's incremental parsing and [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs).
+Its good performance is by far mostly thanks to Tree-sitter's incremental parsing and [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs).

 When judging the performance of Runestone, it is key to build your app in the release configuration.
 The optimizations applied by the compiler when using the release configuration becomes very apparent when opening large documents.